 The earliest surviving document of the family is this photograph, taken in 1932 in the garden of one of their friends.

 Photos from this period show Leo wearing a three-piece suit with a gold watch chain, and with a cigarette holder - the image of middle-class success.

-"Leo always smoked with cigarette holder", according to S.Spiegel
+According to Siegmund Spiegel, "Leo Katz always smoked with cigarette holder".

 (Photo courtesy of Shulik Mir)